finbourne/lusid-sdk-csharp/sdk/docs/ToleranceBase.md

-# Lusid.Sdk.Model.CoreToleranceBase
+# Lusid.Sdk.Model.ToleranceBase
-Abstract base for tolerances that apply to core matching rules.
-Distinguishes core tolerances from  aggregate tolerances at the type level (both share a common tolerance base).
+Base class for the tolerances that relax how strictly a matching rule compares its two sides.
+Polymorphic  by ToleranceType; each supported type has a corresponding inherited class.

 ## Properties